-- --- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge. - --- When a school district or charter school does not contribute to the Federal Old-Age, Survivors, and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees. - 5.
-Actuarial Assumptions
+--- When employing a retiree of the Teacher Retirement System the employer shall pay both the member contribution and the state contribution as an employment after retirement surcharge.

+--- When a school district or charter school does not contribute to the Federal Old-Age, Survivors and Disability Insurance (OASDI) Program for certain employees, they must contribute 1.5% of the state contribution rate for certain instructional or administrative employees; and 100% of the state contribution rate for all other employees.
+This surcharge was in effect through fiscal year 2019 and was repalced with the Public Education Employer Contribution explained above.

+5. Actuarial Assumptions

-The total pension liability in the August 31, 2017 actuarial valuation rolled forward to August 31, 2018 was determined using the following actuarial assumptions:
+The total pension liability in the August 31, 2018 actuarial valuation was determined using the following actuarial assumptions:

-Valuation Date August 31, 2017 rolled forward to August 31, 2018
+Valuation Date August 31, 2018 rolled forward to August 31, 2019

 Actuarial Cost Method Individual Entry Age Normal

 Asset Valuation Method Market Value

-Single Discount Rate 6.907%
+Single Discount Rate 7.25%

 Long-term expected Investment Rate of Return 7.25%

+Municipal Bond Rate as of August 2019 2.63%

 Inflation 2.30%

 Salary Increases including inflation 3.05% to 9.05%

-Payroll Growth Rate 3.00%

-Benefit Changes during the year None

-Ad hoc post-employment benefit changes None
+Benefit Changes during the year None Ad hoc post-employment benefit changes None

-The actuarial methods and assumptions are based primarily on a study of actual experience for the three year period ending August 31, 2017 and adopted in July 2018.
+The actuarial methods and assumptions used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2018.
+For a full descriptions of these assumptions please see the actuarial valuation report dated November 9, 2018.